Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Performance Evaluation Against State-of-the-Art Aerocapture Guidance

-In the previous section, \piPAG was shown to improve performance over FNPAG in terms of both apoapsis error and number of captured trajectories for a near-escape scenario.
-These prior analyses were performed using first-order fading memory filters, which have been shown to improve aerocapture guidance performance in the presence of uncertainty. \cite{lu_optimal_2015, brunner_skip_2008} These filters improve performance by accounting for the difference between the onboard atmosphere model and the true atmosphere.
+In the previous sections, \piPAG was shown to improve capture rate over $\varepsilon$FNPAG.
+Apoapsis mean error and standard deviation generally increased, but this change was not statistically significant.
+These prior analyses were performed using first-order fading memory filters for density estimation (\cref{eqn:drag_ff,eqn:lift_ff}), which have been shown to improve aerocapture guidance performance in the presence of uncertainty \cite{lu_optimal_2015, brunner_skip_2008}.
+These filters improve performance by accounting for the difference between the onboard atmosphere model (here, the polynomial model) and the true atmosphere (a GRAM sample).
 Because density is a major source of uncertainty in aerocapture, improving density knowledge with a fading filter can improve overall aerocapture performance.

-This probabilistic indicator function is not directly designed to improve apoapsis targeting accuracy by improving density estimation; rather it is designed to improve the aerocapture success rate by correcting trajectories that would otherwise escape or impact.
-However, the analysis in \cref{sec:pipag_recovery} shows that \piPAG can improve apoapsis radius error for near-escape cases when using a fading filter.
+In contrast, the probabilistic indicator function is not directly designed to improve apoapsis targeting accuracy by improving density estimation.
+Rather, it is designed to improve the aerocapture success rate by correcting trajectories that would otherwise escape or impact.
+These two augmentations to NPC aerocapture guidance are compared below.

-A 2,000-sample Monte Carlo simulation was run for the near-escape scenario using FNPAG with and without a first-order fading filter and \piPAG with and without a first-order fading filter.
-Results are shown in \cref{tab:ff_comparison}.
-The fading filter improves capture rate for FNPAG, and also recovers the 0.6\% impacted cases.
-FNPAG with the fading filter also improves the mean capture apoapsis radius error by two orders of magnitude over FNPAG without the fading filter.
+A 2,500-sample Monte Carlo simulation was run for the near-escape and near-impact scenario using \eFNPAG with and without a fading memory filter and \piPAG with and without a fading memory filter.
+The samples were drawn from the distributions described in \cref{tab:diffdist_samedp_dispersions} using LHS.
+These simulations were run with truth GRAM atmosphere profiles with \texttt{dp} = 2 for the near-escape scenario and \texttt{dp} = 1.5 for the near-impact scenario.

-While \piPAG without a fading filter recovers more cases than FNPAG without a fading filter, it does not improve over FNPAG with a fading filter.
-However, \piPAG with a fading filter improves capture rate over FNPAG with a fading filter.
-While both FNPAG and \piPAG without the fading filter have lower mean capture apoapsis radius error than their counterparts with the fading filter, they have much larger standard deviations.
-This is shown in \cref{fig:apo_hist_escape_ff}, where the datasets without the fading filter exhibit greater variability and more apoapsis altitude undershoot.
+Outcome results are shown in \cref{tab:ff_outcomes}.
+There is slight improvement in capture rate when using a fading filter in both \eFNPAG and \piPAG for the near-escape scenario.
+However, for the near-impact scenario, there is no improvement in capture rate for \eFNPAG with or without the fading filter.
+This is likely due to the better match between the polynomial atmosphere model used onboard and the GRAM truth atmosphere model at low altitudes flown through in the near-impact trajectories (see \cref{fig:atmos}).